-Rising prices have been top of mind for investors all year long.
-But those worried about the lasting effects of inflation on their portfolios should know that there are several areas of the market that can offer safety amid increasing costs – including the best inflation-proof stocks.
+Inflation has been top of mind for investors over the past year.
+But those worried about the lasting effects of higher prices on their portfolios should know that there are several areas of the market that can offer safety amid increasing costs – including the best inflation-proof stocks.

-Investors seeking out the best stocks for inflation should consider companies that capitalize on current economic, financial and global trends.
-For instance, inflation is painful, true, but for some firms, such as energy stocks and food manufacturers, higher prices are a boon.
+Investors seeking out the top stocks for inflation should consider companies that capitalize on current economic, financial and global trends.
+For instance, inflation is painful, true, but for some firms, such as the best energy stocks and food manufacturers, higher prices are a boon.

 And while some retailers can be hurt badly during inflationary times, others can distinguish themselves in periods of rising costs to win the hearts and minds of investors.